V3rB0se/WSA-Installer-Basic/README.md

   <li>Locate the largest file from the list.
 It should be a MSIX Bundle sized a little over 1 GB.</li>
   <li>Right click and Copy the link of that file and paste it below.</li>
 </ol>

-hit enter ... wait for the file to download it'll install itself automatically :)
+Wait for it to Download & Install WSA msixbundle